tbnobed/CharitySquareDraw/replit.md

-# Square Game Manager - Nonprofit Fundraising Platform
+# Chicken Poop Bingo - Nonprofit Fundraising Platform

 ## Overview

-Square Game Manager is a real-time fundraising application designed for nonprofit organizations to manage square game events.
+Chicken Poop Bingo is a real-time fundraising application designed for nonprofit organizations to manage square game events.
 The system provides an interactive grid-based game where participants can purchase squares for fundraising purposes.
 It features a dual-interface design with a seller-facing interface for participant registration and square selection, and an admin dashboard for event management and oversight.

 The application operates as a full-stack web platform with real-time updates, payment processing capabilities, and comprehensive game management tools.
 It's built to handle multiple game rounds and provides detailed analytics and participant management features.